jacecotton/tcds-site/pages/design/typography.md

 ## Typeface

-The Design System uses the [Inter](https://fonts.google.com/specimen/Inter) typeface from [Google Fonts](https://fonts.google.com/) by [Rasmus Andersson](https://rsms.me/).
+[Inter](https://fonts.google.com/specimen/Inter) is the default and used for copy and UI.
+[Metropolis](https://github.com/dw5/Metropolis) is used for headings and display text.

 ### Font stack

 The Design System provides a set of font stacks based on the purpose of the text.
-While in practice the font stacks use the same typefaces, referring to them separately in the codebase allows for greater control and easier future customization.
+While in practice some font stacks are the same as others, referring to them separately in the codebase provides for future-proof scalability.

 <table>
   <thead>